 Fulbright Greece continues to monitor the progression of COVID-19 in the United States and around the world and the status of U.S. and Greek higher education institutions, taking all necessary steps to protect the health and well-being of our grantees and staff.
 It is important that Fulbright grantees and candidates remain flexible and aware that this is an evolving situation that may change at any point.
 We will keep you posted on any developments that we deem may have an impact on your exchange experience in the U.S / Greece.

-In these uncertain times, it may be helpful to remember that throughout its 75-year history, the Fulbright Program has persisted despite myriad challenges.
-In that spirit, the sponsors of the Fulbright Program, including the U.S. Department of State, the Fulbright Foundation and our cooperating agencies in the United States are working in collaboration to ensure the Fulbright Program operates successfully in the 2020-21 and 2021-2022 academic years.
+During these uncertain times, it may be helpful to remember that throughout its 75-year history, the Fulbright Program has persisted despite myriad challenges.
+In that spirit, the sponsors of the Fulbright Program, including the U.S. Department of State, the Fulbright Foreign Scholarship Board (FFSB), the Fulbright Foundation in Greece, the Hellenic Ministries of Education and Foreign Affairs, and our cooperating agencies in the United States are working in collaboration to ensure the Fulbright Program operates successfully in the 2020-21 and 2021-2022 academic years.

 Since the outbreak of the pandemic, Fulbright has responded to the new challenges.

 Missed out on the first Virtual University Fair?
 You can still explore the 90 U.S. Colleges and Universities that participated and reach out to those that interest you!